eficode-academy/kubernetes-katas/intro.md

 # Kubernetes-introduction

-## Introduction

 In this course, we will learn how to deploy applications in Kubernetes.
 We will start by deploying the entire quotes application the way it will be done when we are done with the course.

-# Deploying an application
+## Deploying an application

 Our small example flask application that displays quotes.